Venue: Civic Hall, Leeds, LS1 1UR. View directions

 There were no declarations of disclosable pecuniary interests.

 Apologies for Absence

 Apologies for absence had been received from Cllrs.
-Arif and Smart.
+Arif, Smart and B. Anderson.

 To consider the report of the Chief Planning Officer to provide Members with performance for quarters 1 to 3, 2016-17, to the end of December 2017.